open-telemetry/opentelemetry-collector-contrib/receiver/kubeletstatsreceiver/README.md

 ServiceAccount tells this receiver to use the default service account token to authenticate to the kubelet API.

+Note: a missing or empty `endpoint` will cause the hostname on which the collector is running to be used as the endpoint.
+If the hostNetwork flag is set, and the collector is running in a pod, this hostname will resolve to the node's network namespace.

 ```yaml
 receivers:
   kubeletstats: